sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 ```
 {
   "tenant_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
+  "subscription_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "client_id": "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "client_secret": "xxxxxxxxxxxxxxxxx"
 }
 ```

 The "tenant_id" property corresponds to the Microsoft Entra tenant ID.
+The "subscription_id" property correspond to the Azure Subscription ID.
 The "client_id" and "client_secret" properties correspond to the client ID and secret of the App Registration.

 ## Provision Solution